Education & Training

 Many experts share information and theories on Internet bulletin boards and mailing lists (frequently called ‘listservs’).
 These sources may not be found utilizing standard search engines yet they could contain information that the opposing party in a case can locate.
 Communications between experts and attorneys are available for free viewing on such boards.

-Legal organizations and sites such as the Association of Trial Lawyers of America (ATLA) (www.atlanet.org/Lyris/index.aspx) and FindLaw (http://boards.lp.findlaw.com) offer list servers for lawyers.
+Legal organizations and sites such as the American Association for Justice (www.justice.org) (formerly the Association of Trial Lawyers of America) and FindLaw (http://lp.findlaw.com) offer listserv lists for lawyers.

 FORENS-L is an electronic discussion group initially designed for forensic scientists that has members in the legal, academic, and scientific communities.
 Subscribing is free and can be done by sending a mail message to postmaster@acc.fau.edu.
 The subject line is left blank and the text of the message should read: subscribe forens-l [your name].

 Experts might post their curricula vitae, resumes or profiles on networking websites such as Linkedin (http://www.linkedin.com).
-Other networking resources for posting business profiles include Ziggs (http://www.ziggs.com), Ryze (http://www.ryze.com), and the popular personal profiling websites MySpace (http://www.myspace.com) and Facebook (http://www.facebook.com).
+Other networking resources for posting business profiles include Ryze (http://www.ryze.com) and the popular personal profiling website Facebook (http://www.facebook.com).

 Jury Verdicts

-The National Association of State Jury Verdict Publishers includes a free directory of more than 25,000 experts who have testified in civil jury trial across the United States in the last five years, found at http://www.juryverdicts.com/experts/index.html.
-The NASJVP publishes state-specific civil jury verdict case summaries in weekly and monthly newsletters.
+The National Association of State Jury Verdict Publishers (< href="http://www.juryverdicts.com" target="blank">http://www.juryverdicts.com) publishes state-specific civil jury verdict case summaries in weekly and monthly newsletters.
 The summaries highlight the case name/number, venue, judge, trial attorneys, expert witnesses, and include a paragraph outlining the factual and legal allegations.
+The site includes a free directory of more than 25,000 experts who have testified in civil jury trials across the United States in the last five years, found at http://www.juryverdicts.com/experts/index.html.

 Public Records